nf-core/differentialabundance/docs/usage.md

 --features '[path to features TSV]'
 ```

 By default, if you don't provide features, for non-array data the workflow will fall back to attempting to use the matrix itself as a source of feature annotations.
 For this to work you must make sure to set the `features_id_col`, `features_name_col` and `features_metadata_cols` parameters to the appropriate values, for example by setting them to 'gene_id' if that is the identifier column on the matrix.
 This will cause the gene ID to be used everywhere rather than more accessible gene symbols (as can be derived from the GTF), but the workflow should run.
+Please use this option for MaxQuant analysis.

 ## Shiny app generation

-The pipeline is capable of building, and even deploying (to [shinyapps.io](https://www.shinyapps.io/)) for you a Shiny app built with [ShinyNGS](https://github.com/pinin4fjords/shinyngs).
+The pipeline is capable of building, and even deploying (to [shinyapps.io](https://www.shinyapps.io/)) for you a Shiny app built with [ShinyNGS](https://github.com/pinin4fjords/shinyngs) (disabled for MaxQuant).

 This is enabled with: